 This is like achieving the near-native level, like JLPT N1 or NAT-TEST Q1.

-It would take much longer to do this.
-Approx. 3 to 5 years, possibly more if you aren’t disciplined in your studies.
+It would take much longer to do this—approximately 3 to 5 years, possibly more if you aren’t disciplined in your studies.

 Japanese speakers at advanced levels think and even dream in the language.
 You know thousands of Kanji other than Hiragana and Katakana.

-You can still speed up the learning process with some extra steps than just learning.
-Practicing all the time is the easiest and quickest way to become proficient in the language.
+You can still speed up the learning process with more steps than just learning.
+Practicing constantly is the easiest and quickest way to become proficient in the language.

 First, one needs to assess how long it will take to learn Japanese in your particular situation.